If you are reading this guide you are either:

-It pulls data like color scheme and images from your Facebook page and coordinates it with your URL content to create a cohesive, branded app that you can easily edit using drag and drop functionality.
+It pulls data like colour scheme and images from your Facebook page and coordinates it with your URL content to create a cohesive, branded app that you can edit using drag and drop functionality.

-And if you get stuck or want to take your app to the next level you can easily hire us to develop your app for you.
+If you get stuck or want to take your app to the next level, you can hire us to develop itfor you.

-A great idea for your business is to encourage clients to download your app for future bookings.
-You can even offer them a 20% discount on their next cut if they download the app.
-The promise of future freebies and discounts, plus the simplicity of streamlined booking should keep them using your app for years to come.
+You can offer them a 20% discount on their next visit if they download the app.
+The promise of future freebies and discounts, plus the simplicity of streamlined online booking should keep them using your app for years to come.